Pizza Inn: History

 In 1958, two Texas brothers, F.J.
 (Joe) and R. L. Spillman, opened the first Pizza Inn in Dallas.

 In the mid-1980s, the restaurant chain had a commercial deal with the Von Erich family, with Kerry Von Erich, Kevin Von Erich, and Mike Von Erich appearing in a series of televised commercials.

 In June 2011, Pizza Inn launched the fast casual restaurant Pie Five Pizza, which specializes in customizable pizzas that are made within five minutes, in Fort Worth, Texas.
 They had five locations within the Fort Worth area by the end of the year.
 As of January 2015, they had 31 locations.

 In October 2011, Pizza Inn opened their first of five planned Chinese locations in Hangzhou, China.

 Former PepsiCo and Yum!
 Brands executive Randy Gier joined the company in 2012.
 He was CEO until 2016.

 On January 9, 2015, the parent company Pizza Inn Holdings (ticker symbol: "PZZI") was rebranded as a portfolio company named Rave Restaurant Group (ticker symbol: "RAVE") as Pie Five Pizza locations began to increase.

 In May 2018, Rave Restaurant Group opened its first PIE by Pizza Inn Express pizza kiosks with Delaware North at the Fort Lauderdale–Hollywood International Airport.

 On February 5, 2021, Pizza Inn reported improving sales amid hectic environment during the COVID-19 pandemic.
 In the period ending December 27, domestic same-store sales decreased from $18.95 million to $15.46 million, or 18.4 percent for the company, which is the chain's best performing quarter since the pandemic began.
 Pizza Inn also saw comparative sales drop 39 percent in the quarter ending June 28 and 22 percent in the quarter ending September 27.

-On January 5, 2021, Pizza Inn released a 630-word statement regarding the company's concerns about the legitimacy of the 2020 US presidential election.
-"Like most Americans, we are alarmed by the uncertainties and resulting lack of faith in our election system," CEO Brandon Solano said in the statement.
-While the release stated it was not advocating to overturn the election, Pizza Inn and its leadership expressed that "hastily certifying the results in Congress" was not "appropriate".
-The statement went on to advocate for specific changes to federal voting laws, including voter ID, the elimination of electronic voting machines, and the elimination of mail-in ballots.
-Following the events of January 6th, Pizza Inn apparently took down the press release from the PR Newswire website, though it was still accessible on the company's Facebook page.
+Pizza Inn has experienced sustained growth in recent years, with continued gains in both domestic comparable-store sales and restaurant development.
+In fiscal 2026, the brand reported positive domestic comparable-store sales growth of 8.1% in the first quarter and 2.5% in the second quarter, while continuing to expand its domestic restaurant footprint.